Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Conclusion and Discussion

-Together, our results indicate that generative policies are a promising tool for the measurement bottleneck in NISQ-era quantum chemistry.
+Taken together, our results indicate that GFlowNet-based sampling is a promising direction for the initial grouping stage of quantum measurement optimization.
 GFlowNets, in particular, offer a compelling paradigm for complex design problems in quantum computing and beyond.
-They unify the strengths of generative modeling, the ability to sequentially construct solutions under domain-specific constraints, and the flexibility to sample diverse candidates according to a user-defined reward.
-In the context of quantum measurement optimization, this combination not only reduces experimental costs but also enables exploration of a richer landscape of viable solutions.
+They unify the strengths of generative modeling, the ability to sequentially construct solutions under domain-specific constraints, and the flexibility to sample candidates according to a user-defined reward.
+In the context of quantum measurement optimization, this combination can identify candidate groupings with lower estimated costs in the benchmarks studied here and expose reward-dependent trade-offs among viable groupings, e.g., the solution with the lowest two-qubit count is not the one with the lowest measurement estimates.
+This problem, on its own, provides a fertile testing ground for advancing the GFlowNets methodology itself, motivating the design of more efficient training protocols, richer reward structures, and scalable implementations tailored to future hardware.
 We hope that this work encourages further efforts to integrate flow-based generative models into optimization tasks across quantum computing.
-At the same time, it provides a fertile testing ground for advancing GFlowNet methodology itself, motivating the design of more efficient training protocols, richer reward structures, and scalable implementations tailored to real hardware.